precice/systemtests/docs/architecture.md

 At this stage, we spawn containers with the necessary solvers for the simulation.
 The execution is controlled using [docker-compose](https://docs.docker.com/compose/).
 Separate volumes are created for the input and the output of every adapter.
 An additional docker network is created and used for the communication between containers.
 Exchange of data is done using an additional, common volume.
 The general pattern across the tests for such volumes are paths such as `/home/precice/Data/Exchange`, `/home/precice/Data/Input`, `/home/precice/Data/Output`, as explained above.

 The tests are based on the corresponding tutorials from the [tutorials repository](https://github.com/precice/tutorials).
-Several modifications are necessary to decouple the input to solvers, to adjust the simulated time, or to potentially change a solver's version, as well as to modify the `precice-config.xml` for the communication pattern we use in docker.
+Several modifications are necessary to split the input to solvers in different directories, to adjust the simulated time, or to potentially change a solver's version, as well as to modify the `precice-config.xml` for the communication pattern we use in docker.
 This is done using the `Dockerfile.tutorial_data` image, which clones the tutorial data and adjusts and splits the input to different solvers.
 It is then used as the first container spawned by `docker-compose`.

 Afterwards, when the simulation finishes, the output is copied from all the solvers into the common volume and is compared to the reference output.
 An error is thrown if they don't match.